kuang-j-wei/neetcode/notes/dsa-beginners.md

 * If using tree to implemented a sorted map, it's called a `TreeMap`

 # Backtracking
+It's mostly for cases where we want to have a a comprehensive traversal of all solutions.

 Maintain a solution stack.
 Keep adding solution to it.
 If an invalid solution is found, we pop from the stack, and go back to the previous step.

 ## Tree Maze